 The proportion of complaints that exceed the five-day limit will be evident from reported statistics.
-These statistics go to our [senior management team or management committee (or both)] on a quarterly basis.
+These statistics must go to our senior management team on a quarterly basis.

-[The RSL may provide further guidance or examples in relation to extensions to the 5-day timeline.
+[The organisation may provide further guidance or examples in relation to extensions to the five-day timeline.
 This can be inserted here or be included in an annex to this document.]

 Appendix 3 provides further information on timelines.